Gray goo

 Self-replicating machines of the macroscopic variety were originally described by mathematician John von Neumann, and are sometimes referred to as von Neumann machines or clanking replicators.

 The term gray goo was coined by nanotechnology pioneer K. Eric Drexler in his 1986 book Engines of Creation.
-In 2004, he stated "I wish I had never used the term 'gray goo'."
+In 2004, he stated "I wish I had never used the term 'gray goo'," arguing that it had inspired public fears that interfered with research on more conventional, non-self replicating nanotechnology.
 Engines of Creation mentions "gray goo" as a thought experiment in two paragraphs and a note, while the popularized idea of gray goo was first publicized in a mass-circulation magazine, Omni, in November 1986.